Videos

 Hello, all.

-• ensure our dedicated team of experts are focused on empowering educators, parents, guardians, stakeholders, and the public at large with the insights and information needed to support student learning and improve student outcomes;
+That’s right.
+As an evidence-based research-informed organization, EQAO is focused on empowering educators, parents, guardians, stakeholders and the public at large with the insights and information needed to support student learning and improve student outcomes.

 How EQAO Creates Assessments